We Continue the Change

-We Continue the Change (Продължаваме промяната; PP), sometimes translated as Change Continues, is a centrist, anti-corruption political party and formerly an electoral alliance in Bulgaria led by Kiril Petkov and Asen Vasilev, the former caretaker Economy and Finance Ministers, respectively.
-It was founded ahead of the November 2021 Bulgarian National Assembly election.
-Petkov and Vasilev registered their party as "We Continue the Change" on 15 April.
-Despite legal challenges regarding the party name, the party was officially approved by 9 August.
+We Continue the Change (Продължаваме промяната; PP), sometimes translated as Change Continues, is a centrist, anti-corruption political party and formerly an electoral alliance in Bulgaria founded by Kiril Petkov and Assen Vassilev.
+It was founded ahead of the November 2021 election.
+The party was officially registered on 15 April.
+The party was a ruling party in Bulgaria during the periods of Kiril Petkov's government (December 2021 –December 2022) and as part of the PP-DB alliance in the Nikolai Denkov government (June 2023 – April 2024).

 History

 Background and formation

 The controversial third Borisov government, a coalition between the conservative GERB and the nationalist United Patriots alliance, with the support of the populist Volya Movement, sparked mass protests over corruption allegations, which led to the rise of several new parties and populist movements.
 At the end of the term of the National Assembly, a parliamentary election was held in April 2021, which saw the minor coalition partners fail to reach the 4% threshold.
-Instead several anti-Borisov parties and electoral coalitions entered parliament (ITN, DB and IBG-NI), with a combined 92 seats.
-None of them were willing to form a government with any of the other "status quo" parties (BSP, GERB and DPS) and the BSP was unwilling to work with GERB.
-Thus no government could be formed and a snap election was scheduled to take place in July.
+Instead, several anti-Borisov parties and electoral coalitions entered parliament (ITN, DB and IBG-NI), with a combined 92 seats.
+None of them were willing to form a government with any of the other “status quo” parties (BSP, GERB and DPS) and the BSP was unwilling to work with GERB.
+Thus, no government could be formed and a snap election was scheduled to take place in July.
 Bulgarian President Rumen Radev appointed an interim government.

 Several ministers from the interim government became outspoken critics of Borisov and his allies.
-This included Interior minister Boyko Rashkov, Finance minister Asen Vasilev, Economy minister Kiril Petkov and Education minister Nikolai Denkov.
-The July 2021 election saw the three "protest parties" make gains to a total of 112 seats, and ITN surpassed GERB to become the winning party.
-However no government could be formed, and another snap election was scheduled to take place in November, alongside the Presidential election.
-Three of the anti-Borisov interim ministers (Asen Vasilev, Kiril Petkov and Nikolai Denkov) had been offered to join ITN's government, however, they refused the offer.
+This included Interior minister Boyko Rashkov, Finance minister Assen Vassilev, Economy minister Kiril Petkov and Education minister Nikolai Denkov.
+The July 2021 election saw the three “protest parties” make gains to a total of 112 seats, and ITN surpassed GERB to become the winning party.
+However no government could be formed, and another snap election was scheduled to take place in November, alongside the presidential election.
+Three of the anti-Borisov interim ministers (Assen Vassilev, Kiril Petkov and Nikolai Denkov) had been offered to join ITN's government, however, they refused the offer.

-Petkov and Vasilev stated that they would start their own political project that would be an alternative anti-corruption party which could be seen as a "uniting force" between the other parties.
-A new interim government was appointed by president Radev which did not include ministers Petkov and Vasilev.
+Petkov and Vassilev stated that they would start their own political project that would be an alternative anti-corruption party which could be seen as a “uniting force” between the other parties.
+A new interim government was appointed by president Radev which did not include ministers Petkov and Vassilev.
 Their party was officially launched on 17 September 2021, following a month-long speculation about its creation.
+The two former ministers were coined the “Harvard boys” by the media, as both had been educated there.